ooc-lang/ooc-lang.org/content/install.md

     #!bash
     export PATH="$PATH:/path/to/rock/bin"

+And then close and re-open your terminal - or simply `source ~/.bashrc` or similar.

 ## Post-install instructions

 The first thing you want to do is test that rock has been installed